 You must register your child for the Medway Test on time if you would like them to be considered for a grammar school in Medway.
 Your child cannot register or sit the Medway Test at a later date.

 Passing the Medway Test does not guarantee a place in a Medway grammar school.
+Like other schools, grammar schools can get more applications than they have places for.
+If this happens, the schools must use their oversubscription criteria to decide who can be offered a place.
 You can read the schools' oversubscription criteria for more information.

 Medway Test papers

 The Medway Test is made up of three papers:

 These tests are written specifically for Medway Council.

 Our current test provider is Center for Evaluation and Monitoring (CEM).
 Any test materials found online or in retailers are not official and are not supported or endorsed by CEM or Medway Council.